CloudCannon/base-jekyll-template/_posts/2018-11-25-readings-vs-meanings.md

 * A black background
 * The word "Reading"
 * "答え" in the text bar
-* Automatically types in Japamese
+* Automatically types in Japanese

 ## Kanji Meaning